rancherlabs/support-tools/collection/rancher/v2.x/supportability-review/README.md

 ```

 ## FAQ
-1) Rancher downstrean clusters are X but the scan does not detect all
+1) Rancher downstream clusters are X but the scan does not detect all
 ```
 INFO     | sscan |__main__:collect_info_from_clusters_using_rancher_api:288 - No of clusters detected: 2
 ```